MEET OUR TEAM

 Shasha is the Research Coordinator for the Smart Hospital project.
 She received her Ph.D. degree in Medical Science from Free University of Brussels (Vrije Universiteit Brussel) in 2012.
 Shasha had experiences working as an experimental & clinical researcher and a healthcare provider for the pediatric population.
 As a certified clinical research professional, she helps coordinate various clinical research projects, and she is dedicated to improving clinical care for patients through clinical research.

-Lydia is the Research Coordinator for the Smart Hospital project.
-She obtained her Master's degree in Psychology from McGill University in 2018.
-Lydia is a certified clinical research professional and has extensive work experience in both hospital-affiliated research institutes and clinical research organizations.
-She coordinates the day-to-day research and administrative activities in the team.
-She is passionate about research that aim to improve the quality of life of individuals with special needs.
+Ana is the Research Coordinator for the Smart Hospital project.
+She obtained her Master's degree in Public Health from Montreal University in 2021.
+Ana had experiences working as a clinical researcher and a healthcare provider.
+As a certified clinical researcher, she coordinates the team's various clinical research projects and administrative activities.
+She is passionate about research that aims to improve the quality of life and the healthcare services provided to vulnerable populations.

 Eva joined the Smart Hospital project in Fall 2021 after completing her bachelor’s in Cognitive Neuroscience at McGill University.
 She is currently an MSc student in Experimental Medicine working under the supervision Dr. Guilherme Sant’Anna.
 Her Master’s thesis will focus on the development and implementation of novel wireless monitoring technology in the Neonatal Intensive Care Unit (NICU).
 She is especially interested in exploring the potential of this novel technology to improve patient experience and care.